bruvellu/blaster/README.md

 `-c, --candidates` -- Folder with `.fasta` or `.gb` files of candidate genes.
 One gene per file.

 `-d, --database` -- Local database with new data (eg, transcriptome).
-If in `FASTA` format it will be converted to a database `BLAST+` can understand using `makeblastdb` command, example: `makeblastdb -in bugula.fasta -parse_seqids -dbtype nucl`

 `-b, -blast` -- Folder where local BLAST results will be written.